morriq/kubernetes-raspberry4b/README.md

 ## Installation

-- Install on sd card ubuntu 20.04 64bit via https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/
-- Insert sd card to raspberry and connect it to internet
-- Make sure your computer has docker
+### Kubernetes

-- I used this video  https://www.youtube.com/watch?v=8fYtvRazzpo with https://github.com/netdevopsx/youtube/blob/master/kubernetes_raspberrypi.txt but with some changes to make it work as I want.
+I used this video  https://www.youtube.com/watch?v=8fYtvRazzpo with https://github.com/netdevopsx/youtube/blob/master/kubernetes_raspberrypi.txt but with some changes to make it work as I want.
 All commands are executed mostly in docker environment:

-### Kubernetes

 ```
 # Prepare docker: